Overview Flight Operations

 This allows us to fly drones at the popular Ledge and Walter Peak station area.
 (This is a large exclusion zone for all drone operations unless a privilege has been granted by the CAA).

-We are currently applying for an exemption from the CAA to fly aircraft over 25kg to allow us to lift larger cameras and payloads such as drone mounted LED lights.
+We are currently applying for an exemption from the CAA to fly aircraft over 25kg to allow us to lift larger cameras and payloads.

 Most of our commercial work is permitted by a locations manager assigned to the project to permit the launch areas.